shaspitz/bicycle-tracking/README.md

 Our goal is to implement a state estimator to track the position and heading of a bicycle as it moves.

 Current questions:
+- need to initialize x0 better, E[Initial state] = [0 0 pi/4], can we do better from data/is this good assumption?
+- Can actually estimate B and R in state
+- Truth point (black in plot) is at the last timestep
 - How to best model process/meas noise (is additive good assumption)?
-- Timing of measurements and how that relates to timestep (dt = 0.1 currently)
+- Timing of measurements and how that relates to timestep (dt = 0.1 currently), time-invariant formulation of H??
-- E[Initial state] = [0 0 pi/4], can we do better from data
 - Calibration data and how that relates to noise numerics